Rule 8004. Leave to Appeal from an Interlocutory Order or Decree Under 28 U.S.C. § 158(a)(3)

 (E) a copy of the interlocutory order or decree and any related opinion or memorandum.

 (2)Response.
-A party may file with the district or BAP clerk a response in opposition or a cross-motion within 14 days after the motion is served.
+Within 14 days after the motion for leave is served, a party may file with the district or BAP clerk a response in opposition or a cross-motion.

-(1)Transmitting to the District Court or BAP.
-The bankruptcy clerk must promptly transmit the notice of appeal and the motion for leave to the BAP clerk if a BAP has been established for appeals from that district and the appellant has not elected to have the district court hear the appeal.
-Otherwise, the bankruptcy clerk must promptly transmit the notice and motion to the district clerk.
+(1)Sending to the District Court or BAP.
+If a BAP has been established to hear appeals from that district—and an appellant has not elected to have the appeal heard in the district court—the bankruptcy clerk must promptly send to the BAP clerk the notice of appeal and the motion for leave to appeal.
+Otherwise, the bankruptcy clerk must promptly send the notice and motion to the district clerk.

 (e)Direct Appeal to a Court of Appeals.
-If leave to appeal an interlocutory order or decree is required under 28 U.S.C. § 158(a)(3), an authorization of a direct appeal by the court of appeals under 28 U.S.C. § 158(d)(2) satisfies the requirement.
+If leave to appeal an interlocutory order or decree is required under 28 U.S.C. § 158(a)(3), an authorization by a court of appeals for a direct appeal under 28 U.S.C. § 158(d)(2) satisfies the requirement.